Finance/Real Estate Competitions

 Community Bank Case Study Competition

-Ronnie Chen, Assistant Professor of Finance
+Ronnie Chen, Associate Professor of Finance

 Community banks are responsible for approximately 45% of small business loans and three-fourths of agriculture lending in the U.S. The Conference of State Bank Supervisors (CSBS) organizes the Community Bank Case Study Competition and selects a different topic each year.
 Through the study of a local community bank in the competition, students will engage in an experiential learning opportunity that will allow them to network with local banks, CSBS staff, and academics.
 It is a great opportunity for students to gain first-hand knowledge of the banking industry and practice what they have learned in the classroom.